 - The support and resistance levels

-In a trending market, Ichimoku allows us to trade:
+During a trending market, Ichimoku allows us to trade

 - After a pullback or a throwback;

-- In this case, Ichimoku charts must be interpreted and used in a totally different way.
-Ichimoku delivers lots of precious information for trading a range market.
+- Ichimoku charts must be interpreted and used in a totally different way.
+Nevertheless, Ichimoku till delivers lots of precious information to trade a range bound market.